- What are parenting goals

+Setting parenting goals is not just for the new year.
 Parenting goals are what you want to accomplish in your parenting.
 They keep you on track and focus on the important things that will bring you closer to them.
 Picking the right goals can be life-changing.

 Having goals can be tricky because we may think we have one goal in mind, but our actions follow another that is out of sight.

-Parents overwhelmed with the day-to-day responsibilities often prioritize short-term goals over long-term ones.
+Parents overwhelmed with day-to-day responsibilities often prioritize short-term goals over long-term ones.

-Example of Hidden Goals
+Example of A Hidden Goal

-Here’s an example of a hidden short term goal hindering the long term parenting goal.
+Here’s an example of a hidden short-term goal hindering the long-term parenting goal.

 So what went wrong?

-The hidden goal that parents are not consciously aware of is wanting their children to be obedient.
+The hidden goal that parents are not consciously aware of is wanting their kids to be obedient.

 Getting their children to comply with the parents’ wishes is the hidden, but more important, goal here.